MaoZiming/papers/4-distributed-systems/47-ciel.md

     * > CIEL requires that all tasks compute a deterministic function of their dependencies.
     * > A task also has one or more expected outputs, which are the names of objects that the task will either create or delegate another task to create.
   * Prevent deadlock by preventing circles in the dependency graphs.
+  * Tasks are dispatched to workers who are nearest to data.
   * ![alt text](images/47-ciel/ciel-cluster.png)
     * Single master:
       * keeps record of **obj** and task tables
       * Dispatch tasks to workers
       * Persistent logging of tables.
+      * Master failures are detected using heart beats.
+      * On recovery, a master node can rebuild its object table using workers' object stores.
+    * **Object Table**: Maintains references to objects stored on workers.
+    * **Worker Table**: Holds worker nodes and used to track their health.
+      * Worker failures are detected using periodic heatbeat messages
+      * Master invalidates object references at the failed worker
+      * Master schedules the re-computation of any lost object according to the lazy policy
+    * **Task Table**: Contains references to spawned tasks, as well as their dependencies.
     * Multiple workers:
       * Heartbeat messages for availability to master
       * Update master with spawn/publish